By Carlos Harrison

 5840 SW 8th St Miami FL 33144

-Few things say Latinx more than a guayabera.
+Few things say Hispanic more than a guayabera.
 We wear them to weddings and funerals, to parties, or just because.
 They’re elegant and comfortable; formal, yet not.

 As the stories go (yes, there’s more than one), the guayabera originated in Cuba.
 One popular version credits a resourceful housewife adding a pair of pockets to a shirtfront so her husband could carry his tobacco and flint along with his pens and pad and other things.
 Local guava farmers (guayaberos) latched on to the practicality of the idea for packing their pockets full of guava fruit and — voila! — the guayabera became a thing.
 Everywhere.